toolbar23/rufa/README.md

 - When omitted, rufa watches the entire workspace.
 - Control who handles restarts via `watch_type` (defaults to `PREFER_RUNTIME_SUPPLIED`).
 Use `RUFA` to force rufa-managed restarts; leave default to let runtime-specific flags (e.g., Bun `--watch`) be injected automatically.

-- `rufa start [--watch|--no-watch] [--foreground] [--env FILE]` – launch the daemon.
+- `rufa start [--watch|--no-watch] [--foreground] [--env FILE]` – launch the supervisor.
 By default it runs in the background; add `--foreground` to keep it attached to the terminal and mirror log output.
-Use `--watch` to make future runs default to restart-on-change, and supply `--env` to load variables before booting the supervisor.
+Use `--watch` to make future starts default to restart-on-change, and supply `--env` to load variables before booting the supervisor.
-- `rufa run TARGET... [--watch|--no-watch] [--foreground]` – start one or more targets.
-When `--watch`/`--no-watch` is omitted, the daemon’s default (set via `rufa start`) applies.
+- `rufa target start TARGET... [--foreground]` – start one or more targets.
 Add `--foreground` to stream just those targets’ logs and stop them with Ctrl+C.
-- `rufa kill TARGET...` – terminate running targets without shutting down the daemon.
+- `rufa target stop TARGET...` – stop running targets without shutting down the daemon.
 - `rufa info [--foreground] [--log-length N]` – show the currently running set, their PIDs, ports, debug addresses, and recent log lines (default 5).
 Add `--foreground` for a live, in-place view.
 - `rufa log [TARGET...] [--follow] [--tail N] [--generation G] [--all]` – inspect the combined log, filtered by target or generation.
 Defaults to showing the latest generation for each target; pass `--all` for full history.
 Operates directly on `rufa.log` so you can view history even if the daemon is offline.
-- `rufa restart TARGET... [--all]` – recycle services, incrementing generation counters.
+- `rufa target restart TARGET... [--all]` – recycle services, incrementing generation counters.
 - `rufa stop` – shut down the daemon and release the lockfile.

 All log lines follow the format: